 - the Volvo aligns its engine "east-to west" (transverse) ; the Audi makes room for a "north-to-south" (longitudinal) installation.

 - Audi Quattro employs a locking Torsen mechanical center differential.
-Torque splits 40/60% between front and rear wheels.
+Torque is nominally split 40/60% between front and rear wheels.
 Slipping wheels get a power cut courtesy of e-mechanical differentials between half-shafts.

-- Volvo's Haldex 4 AWD set-up features a viscous center diff.
+- Volvo's Haldex 5 AWD set-up features a viscous multi-plate clutch center differential.
 Nominally the F/R power split is 95/5%.
 In hard turns there is an imminence of abrupt rotation in the S60 T5.
-And then, as up to 100% up power jumps rear-wards in a micro-second.
+Up to 50% of A$$ saving power jumps rear-wards in a micro-second.
 EBD torque vectoring applies brakes at each side of either open axle, simulating a limited slip differential.

 - Among the last of a dying breed is the Volvo S60's inline-5 cylinder 20 valve gas engine.
 For just 2.5L of displacement, direct injection and forced induction co-develop a robust sounding 250 horse-pressure and 266 pound-feet of torque.
 Audi, which proliferated five-bangers back in the day, adds variable Valvelift to the DI VAG EA888 TFSI 2.0 gas straight-four mill.
 The result: 210 gallopers and an impressive 258 lb-ft worth of "Whirling Dervishes" at a Mariana Trench low 1500 rpm.
 Sounding less imposing than the Volvo I-5, the Audi four-banger remains a paradigm of small engine refinement.